01-edu/UX-UI/subjects/ux/lets-fight-harassment/surveys/README.md

 **Deliverables:**

-- A PDF document including your objective(s) and your hypotheses
+- A PDF document including your objective(s) and your hypotheses, the questions, an introduction and a conclusion.
-- A survey ready to be spread
+- In the document, add the link to a survey ready to be spread
+- Upload the PDF document on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
+- Add a title within the document.
+- Pay attention to the global aspect of the document.
+It must be clear, simple and easy to read.
+You can get inspiration on canva.com but don’t overload your design with too much details!

 **Tips:**